Invasive ductal carcinoma

 - Measurement of the tumor bed which generally manifests as a fibroelastic area.

-- Classification of residual cancer, for which there are multiple systems, mainly Residual Cancer Burden (RCB)[notes 3] and the American Joint Committee on Cancer post-neoadjuvant therapy staging system (yAJCC).
+- Classification of residual cancer, for which there are multiple systems, mainly Residual Cancer Burden (RCB)[note 6] and the American Joint Committee on Cancer post-neoadjuvant therapy staging system (yAJCC).

 - Further information: Evaluation of tumors